In all his 30 plus years on the police force, Detective Cushing had never felt so helpless.

 “Tell me about these Demons?” she said.
 Cushing breathed a sigh of relief as now perhaps they might make some progress in finding the children.

-“I’m sorry Cushing.
+“I’m sorry darling.
 Believe me I wish I could help you but I don’t know any Demon like that.
-I’ve read through every page of these books several times.
-Often just when I’m bored at night.”
+I’ve read through every page of these books a dozen times.”

 Rose also was completely unaware of any Demon species that matched the description.
 Despite her vast experience with the occult and expert knowledge on Demon species, she had no idea what these beasts were.
 A fact which worried her.